 What is the course refund policy?

 The school's Refund Policy is regulated by Nevada Law NRS 394.449.

-If a student withdraws or is expelled by school after the start of the training program and before the completion of more than 60% of the program and submits a request in writing, school shall refund to the student a pro rata amount of the tuition agreed, minus 10 percent or $150, whichever is less.
+If a student withdraws or is expelled by school after the start of the training program and before the completion of more than 60% of the program (18 out of 30 days) and submits a request in writing, school shall refund to the student a pro rata amount of the tuition agreed, minus 10 percent or $150, whichever is less.

-As an example, if a student pays $199 for the 90-hour program and attends 12 days or 40% of the program.
+As an example, if a student pays $199 for the real estate course and requests a refund after 12 days, that's 40% of the 30-day program.
 The school has earned $80 of tuition.